inductiva/wind-tunnel-demos/docs/2_TEMPLATING.md

 geometry, the number of iterations of the solver in use, `simpleFoam`, and the resolution of the mesh, besides the airflow velocity.

-These parameters are spread over several files, hence, in this example we start from a template directory, which contains the template files and the other files needed to run the simulation.
+These parameters are spread over several files, hence, in this example, we start from a template directory, which contains the template files and the other files needed to run the simulation.

-To create this directory we have started from the `assets/openfoam_dir` from the previous tutorail and templated the following files:
+To create this directory we have started from the `assets/openfoam_dir` from the previous tutorial and templated the following files:
 - `0/include/initialConditions.jinja` with the `flow_velocity`;
 - `system/blockMeshDict.jinja` with the `domain` geometry;
 - `system/controlDict.jinja` with the `num_iterations` of the solver;